audreyfeldroy/cookiecutter-pypackage/README.md

     - eg. {{cookiecutter.project_slug}} directory will be renamed our_new_app
     - any files with text {{cookiecutter.<variable>}} will be replaced with it's corresponding value defined in cookiecutter.json

-# Usage instructions for creating new project based on cookiecutter-appbase
+# Usage instructions for creating new projects

 ```
 cookiecutter cookiecutter-appbase